-4.1 | Age-dependent female extra-group reproduction
+Age-dependent female extra-group reproduction

-The likelihood of producing EGO changed with age within females, increasing until females were 5.6 years old and declining thereafter (Figure 1), but there were no selective appearance or disappearance effects (between-female age effects).
+The likelihood of producing EGO changed with age within females, increasing until females were 5.6 years old and declining thereafter (Fig 1), but there were no selective appearance or disappearance effects (between-female age effects).
 Our findings are consistent with some cross-sectional studies that have found a positive association between female age and infidelity (Bouwman & Komdeur, 2005; Dietrich et al., 2004; Kempenaers et al., 1999), while other cross-sectional studies have shown a negative relationship (Moreno et al., 2015; Ramos et al., 2014; Stutchbury et al., 1997) or no relationship with age (Cordero, Wetton, & Parkin, 1999; Li & Brown, 2000; Lubjuhn et al., 2007; Veiga & Boto, 2000; Wagner et al., 1996).
 To our knowledge, no other studies have separated within- from between-individual age effects on the production of EGO by females.

 The age-related increase in female extra-group reproduction we observed may be due to increases in experience and/or body condition of females with age (until they approach 6 years).
 In female Seychelles warblers, breeding and helping experience, which accrue with age, enhance the number of offspring raised to independence (Komdeur, 1996).
 Moreover, female reproductive success increases until they reach 6.5 years of age (Hammers, Richardson, Burke, & Komdeur, 2012), suggesting that a female's physical condition (and experience) improves until this point.
-It is possible that females at this peak of reproduction are more attractive to males seeking EGP (which may perceive them as successful reproducers) and that they are targeted for extra-group fertilizations.
+It is possible that females at this peak of reproduction are more attractive to males seeking EGP (who may perceive them as successful reproducers) and that they are targeted for extra-group fertilisations.
 In that case, the detected within-female change in reproduction may be mostly, or even entirely, male-driven.
 Another possibility is that, as they grow older, females improve their ability to avoid mate-guarding and engage in extra-group copulations, thanks to experience or improved body condition (Bouwman & Komdeur, 2005).
-Additionally, greater experience and/or condition may allow older females to cope better with any reduction in paternal investment that may occur when males perceive a loss of paternity, thus allowing females to gain more extra-group fertilizations (the constrained female hypothesis; Gowaty, 1996).
+Additionally, greater experience and/or condition may allow older females to cope better with any reduction in paternal investment that may occur when males perceive a loss of paternity, thus allowing females to gain more extragroup fertilisations (the constrained female hypothesis; Gowaty, 1996).
 However, indirect evidence suggests that female extra-group reproduction is not constrained by male retaliation in the Seychelles warblers.
-In territories with cooperative breeding, helpers provide load-lightening to the dominant pair (van Boheemen et al., 2019; Hammers et al., 2019) and this might liberate dominant females from the costs imposed by male retaliation (Mulder, Dunn,
+In territories with cooperative breeding, helpers provide load-lightening to the dominant pair (Hammers et al., 2019; van Boheemen et al., 2019) and this might liberate dominant females from the costs imposed by male retaliation (Mulder, Dunn, Cockburn, Lazenby-Cohen, & Howell, 1994).
+Contrary to the expectation based on this logic, the presence of helpers is not associated with higher dominant female extra-group reproduction in the Seychelles warbler (Raj Pant et al., 2019).